Computer Hope

 ViRGE GX (385)

-Screen Savers that only work on primary monitor.
+Screen savers that only work on the primary monitor

-Screen savers that are not designed for multiple monitors will only work on the primary monitor.
-In order for a screen saver to be active on both monitors, it is a necessity that you have a screen saver that supports multiple monitors.
+Screen savers that are not designed for multiple monitors only work on the primary monitor.
+For a screen saver to be active on both monitors, the screen saver must support multiple monitors.

 This issue can occur by one of the below possibilities.